American Institute for Roman Culture: Sustainability/conservation projects

 The AIRC has been a participant in the funding of the important conservation of frescoes of the Santa Maria Antiqua Church in the Forum Romanum for the past five years.

 Partnership with the Italian Ministry of Culture

 The AIRC provides English language content translation for the Italian Ministry of Culture’s General Directorate of Management and Promotion of Cultural Heritage.
-This includes content for their social media platforms as well as the English-language version of the General Directorate’s website.
+This includes content for their social media platforms as well as the English-language version of the General Directorates' website.
 This partnership allows AIRC access to cultural heritage sites under the management and jurisdiction of the Italian Ministry of Culture, which helps AIRC to further its mission.

 Annual "Unlisted" Conference

 In 2011 the AIRC launched the "Unlisted" Conference.
 The conference is held each year in the spring, generally in March or April, for two days.
 Each participant presents and then submits an academic paper for the proceedings.

 Sponsorship

 The AIRC has been the recipient of numerous grants including an NEH grant, American Express Foundation grant for the Villa delle Vignacce excavation, World Monument Fund (WMF) collaboration for Santa Maria project, anonymous angel grants, numerous donations from supporters in California, Pennsylvania, Nevada, Illinois, Massachusetts, New York, Ohio, West Virginia and Georgia.